Hrsh-Venket/Hrsh-Venket.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: A growing collection of your cool projects.
+These projects are available on my github if you want to go over the code.
+Everything here is free for anyone to use, and does not include any research I have done.
 nav: true
 nav_order: 2
 display_categories: [work, fun]